JianXiao-24/JianXiao-24.github.io/_pages/cv.md

 Projects
 ======
-  [1]
+  [1] A multifunctional intelligent communication base station (No.CN209949438U), 2020<br>
   [2] Oct.
-2021-Sept.
-2023, Natural Science Foundation of Hunan Province (No. 2021CFB248), “Research on Intelligent Transmission Techniques in Integrated Space and Terrestrial Networks”, Participated.
+2020-Sept.
+2022, Natural Science Foundation of Hunan Province, “Research on Intelligent Transmission Techniques in Integrated Space and Terrestrial Networks”, Participated.<br>
   [3] Oct.
 2021-Sept.
-2023, Natural Science Foundation of Hunan Province (No. 2021CFB248), “Research on Intelligent Transmission Techniques in Integrated Space and Terrestrial Networks”, Participated.
+2023, Natural Science Foundation of Hunan Province, “Research on Intelligent Transmission Techniques in Integrated Space and Terrestrial Networks”, Participated.

 Service and leadership